My Story

 Except my behaviour.

 I was drinking destructively, abusing substances, career hopping, relationship hopping.
-Shotgun wedding.
-Divorce.
+I had a shotgun wedding.
+And a pretty quick divorce.

-On the inside, I felt wild, self-destructive, out of control.
-I was hurting, deeply confused, ashamed, lost.
+On the inside I was hurting, confused, ashamed.
 Carrying more self-hatred than anyone around me could see.

 From the outside, it looked like recklessness.
 From the inside, I was barely surviving.